 - 11. (a) A DIPLOMA of MERIT is not a prize, but may only be awarded at the discretion of the Judge in a Championship Stake and the letters "DM" be added after the registered name of the dog. - (b) A CERTIFICATE of MERIT is not a prize, but may only be awarded at the discretion of the Judge to any dogs, including prize winners, in an Open Stake or an All Age Stake for outstanding work during the Stake.
-The letters "CM" will be added after the registered name of the dog. - (c) A QUALIFYING CERTIFICATE a dog may be awarded a Qualifying Certificate in a Field Trial Stake at the discretion of the Judge of the Stake, if the dog has been shot over and shown it is not gun shy, that it will hunt, face cover, point and retrieve tenderly (i.e., with a "soft mouth") from or across water and swim, steadiness not being essential.
-These Certificates are awarded for work during and not after the Stake. - (d) No Diploma of Merit, Certificate of Merit, or Qualifying Certificates, other than those of the Member Body, shall be awarded at Field Trials held under the Rules of the Member Body. - (e) The title of NOVICE FIELD DOG (NFD) may be awarded to those dogs which are no longer eligible to compete in Novice Stakes because of wins on Novice or wins or placings in higher classes.
-(This Rule will be effective for dogs entering Stakes as from 1/1/1993 and those completing qualifications after that date.)
+The letters "CM" will be added after the registered name of the dog. - (c) A QUALIFYING CERTIFICATE a dog may be awarded a Qualifying Certificate in a Field Trial Stake at the discretion of the Judge of the Stake, if the dog has been shot over and shown it is not gun shy, that it will hunt, face cover, point and retrieve tenderly (i.e., with a "soft mouth") steadiness not being essential.
+These Certificates are awarded for work during and not after the Stake. - (d) No Diploma of Merit, Certificate of Merit, or Qualifying Certificates, other than those of the Member Body, shall be awarded at Field Trials held under the Rules of the Member Body. - (e) The title of NOVICE FIELD DOG ALL POINTING BREEDS (NFD APB or NFD APB CS) may be awarded to those dogs which are no longer eligible to compete in Novice Stakes because of wins on Novice or wins or placings in higher classes.

-PART 4 JUDGES.
+PART 4 JUDGES

-- 12. Eligibility of Judges. - (a) No person shall be entitled to judge a Utility Gundog Field Trial Stake until he/she has supplied acceptable credentials to the Member Body and has been placed on a list of Approved Judges by the Member Body. - (b) Applications for listing as an approved Judge must be lodged each year with the Member Body in the State or Territory in which the applicant resides and in accordance with the Rules of such body.
-The Member Body will consider, and where applicable, approve the listing of approved Judges for the ensuing year. - (c) Where Restricted, Puppy or Derby Stakes are conducted, before being eligible to judge at a Novice Stake, the person must have completed to the satisfaction of the Member Body at least one (1) Restricted, Puppy or Derby Stake judging appointment. - (d) Before being eligible to judge an All Age or Open Stake the person must have completed to the satisfaction of the Member Body at least two (2) Novice Stake judging appointments. - (e) Before being eligible to judge Championship Stakes the person must have completed to the satisfaction of the Member Body at least four (4) All Age or Open Stake judging appointments. - 13.
+12. Eligibility of Judges.

+- (a) No person shall be entitled to judge an All Pointing Breeds Gundog Field Trial Stake until he/she has supplied acceptable credentials to the Member Body and has been placed on a list of Approved Judges by the Member Body. - (b) Applications for listing as an approved Judge must be lodged each year with the Member Body in the State or Territory in which the applicant resides and in accordance with the Rules of such body.
+The Member Body will consider, and where applicable, approve the listing of approved Judges for the ensuing year. - (c) Existing P/S or Utility Gundog judges must have an understanding of both (UFT & P/S) Rules and has worked as a steward in two opposite Field Trials.
+A judge can only judge at their existing level.EG Novice UFT or P/S can only judge Novice APB Trials. - (d) Before being eligible to judge an All Age or Open Stake the person must have completed to the satisfaction of the Member Body at least two (2) Novice Stake judging appointments. - (e) Before being eligible to judge Championship Stakes the person must have completed to the satisfaction of the Member Body at least four (4) All Age or Open Stake judging appointments. - 13.
 Judges are empowered and instructed to withhold any prize or award if, in their opinion, the dogs competing do not show sufficient merit.